An Ideas Log

 When I first saw this name, I thought immediately of Dyffryn Ardudwy but Ardudwy itself covers a wider area than that.
 This twenty four mile trail extends all the way from Barmouth to Llandecwyn and passes within a few miles of places like Tal-y-Bont, Dyffryn Ardudwy and Harlech along its route.
 The trail’s website splits the route into three sections and any of these looks like another option for exploring an area that I have frequented a few times already.
 Navigation abilities could be tested at times but not being in a hurry could help with this and an overnight stay in the area looks long overdue after all the day visits that I have undertaken.

 A weekend visit to Abergavenny in June 2014 had me reach the tops of Sgyryd Fawr and Sugar Loaf on consecutive days during a spell of hot summer weather.
 Nearby Blorenge and Ysyryd Fach could be excuses for a follow up sometime but it is the hills near Brecon itself that have been more neglected with only a single visit to them during November 2006.
 They looked nice then so I am looking for a variation on that trot for another occasion.
-Even more overlooked is the wilder Black Mountain hills to the west though a longer stay would help with exploring these.
-Other route ideas include one that extends from Llangattock that I spotted in an issue of TGO and Pontneddfechan’s waterfalls.
+Even more overlooked is the wilder Black Mountain hills to the west and a tour around that way by bus has identified both starting points and transport options.
+Other route ideas include one that extends from Llangattock that I spotted in an issue of TGO magazine and Pontneddfechan’s waterfalls.

 2014 saw two trips that took in most of the tops comprising this bunch of hills, one in January and another in November.
 The original inspiration came from a blog post and I am thankful for the idea that it popped into my mind.
 Overnight stays in Llangollen certainly helped me with explorations of these hills so far and there may be other variations on my wanderings yet and a repeat of the second trot in better weather would be a good thing too.